Ronald Gene Simmons: Dominance and control

+Another sister, Edith Nesby, said the cruelty he employed often was more mental than physical.
+"He used to tell her she was dumb," Nesby said.
+"He'd tell Becky to say 'linoleum,' and when she'd mispronounce it, he'd laugh.
+He always had a mean streak."

-Just before Simmons was executed in June 1990, Becky's brother, Manuel Ulibarri, described him as an evil man who demanded complete control of his family.
+Just before Simmons was executed in June 1990, Becky's brother, Manual Ulibarri, described him as an evil man who demanded complete control of his family.

 New Mexico

 From 1976 to 1981, the family lived on a 2 acre property in Wills Canyon near the small town of Cloudcroft, New Mexico.

 In April 1976, after a four-year stint in the UK stationed at RAF Alconbury, Simmons was assigned to the Space and Missile Systems Organization (SAMSO) observatory in the Sacramento Mountains east of Alamogordo.
 The SAMSO Electro-Optical Research Facility focused its telescopes on Air Force communications satellites and detectors on high-flying aircraft.
 Located thirty-two miles from Holloman AFB, the observatory was a semiautonomous post with a personnel roster of one officer and seven enlisted personnel, with Simmons being the senior enlisted man.
 All had top secret security clearances.

-In November 1976, the Air Force announced that the observatory would be placed on "caretaker status" as soon as possible.
-As the staff numbers at the site decreased, Simmons took on more responsibilities and ultimately was the last person to "turn out the lights" when the observatory was deactivated in June 1978.
+In November 1976, the Air Force announced that it would place the observatory on "caretaker status" as soon as possible.
+As the site staff decreased, Simmons took on more responsibilities and was ultimately the last person to "turn out the lights" when the observatory was deactivated in June 1978.
 After this, Simmons was transferred to the 6585th Test Group at Holloman Air Force Base near Alamogordo.

 On November 30, 1979, Simmons, who had over 20 years of service, retired from the Air Force when faced with the possibility of a promotion to Senior Master Sergeant (E-8) that would require extending his service obligation and a transfer to Turkey.

 On May 5, 1981, Simmons began working as a GS-4 civil service employee at Holloman AFB.